ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 ###### Migrate custom blocks

-Landing Page blocks (from v2.1 and earlier) were defined using a class implementing `EzSystems\LandingPageFieldTypeBundle\FieldType\LandingPage\Model\AbstractBlockType`.
+Landing page blocks (from v2.1 and earlier) were defined using a class implementing `EzSystems\LandingPageFieldTypeBundle\FieldType\LandingPage\Model\AbstractBlockType`.
 In Page Builder (from v2.2 onwards), this interface is no longer present.
 Instead the logic of your block must be implemented in a [Listener](page_blocks.md#block-events).
 Typically, what you previously would do in `getTemplateParameters()`, you'll now do in the `onBlockPreRender()` event handler.